 Bone Mineral Density Exam

-- You may eat normally.
+- You may eat normally on the day of the exam.

 - Do not take calcium supplements for at least 24 hours before your exam.